getsolus/help-center-docs/installation/preparing-to-install/en.md

 ---
-title: Preparing to installation
+title: Preparing to install
 ---
-# Preparing to installation
+# Preparing to install

 The first step to installing Solus is acquiring the correct media.
 The Solus Project provides ISO images, which contain the contents of the Solus for installing.